 1. You can start on the road to residency sooner

 Perhaps you’ve already started thinking about everything you’ll want to do during medical school to prepare for residency.
 This isn’t unusual when you consider the Association of American Medical Colleges (AAMC) residency timeline starts during year one.
 You can concentrate on fostering relationships with instructors who could write future letters of recommendation, or planning summer internships to start building your resume.

 There’s some good news for those starting their residency journey at SGU.
 Of the eligible US 2020 graduates who applied for US residency positions, 95 percent obtained one at the time of graduation.* Altogether, SGU graduates secured 1,124 residency placements across the US and Canada in 2020.**

 2. You can take advantage of financing opportunities

 Medical school is a substantial investment that can be made more affordable through scholarships and grants.
 All students can seek financial assistance in a number of ways

 The Humanitarian Scholarship is awarded to students who have demonstrated a commitment to supporting humanitarian efforts in their communities.
 Students who've demonstrated high academic achievement may be eligible for one of two awards that are part of the Legacy of Excellence Scholarship Program.
 Students are identified during the admission process, so no application is necessary.

 SGU attendees from the US and Canada who start in the winter also have a unique option.
-The Why Wait initiative provides an opportunity for students attending the Grenada campus to have their tuition and fees refunded should they later gain acceptance to and enroll in a Canadian or US allopathic medical school the following fall.
+The Why Wait Opportunity provides a chance for students attending the Grenada campus to have their tuition and fees refunded should they later gain acceptance to and enroll in a Canadian or US allopathic or osteopathic medical school the following fall.

 3. You’ll enjoy a favorable student-to-faculty ratio